 |Jose, Dana, and Alyson in pro-op|

-The whole time, another volunteer, usually Norma Ochoa or Alyson Davidson, maintained an elaborate chart that contained the status of every surgery planned for the day and corresponding via walkie-talkie with Del’s wife, Patricia in the OR.
+The whole time, another volunteer, usually Norma Ochoa or Alyson Davidson, maintained an elaborate chart that contained the status of every surgery planned for the day and corresponded via walkie-talkie with Del’s wife, Patricia in the Operating Room (OR).
 Whenever a patient went to surgery, we brought in another one from the waiting area in the hall.
 Periodically I was sent to the storehouse on the roof for supplies or on some other errand.
 With all that was going on, the day went by remarkably quickly.